flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     The MCDU FIX INFO page can be access by selecting the first waypoint on the F-PLN page and pressing LSK 1L "FIX INFO".

+    See our feature guide [Fix Info](../../fbw-a32nx/feature-guides/fixinfo.md) for how to use this function.

-    !!! warning "Not available in the Stable or Development Version!"
+    !!! warning "Available only in the Experimental version!"

 #### How to Calculate the Required Distance for Descent